Redshift Security: Access and Data Flows Explained

 To enable enhanced VPC routing with cli:

-To enable enhanced VPC routing with AWS console:
+To enable enhanced VPC routing with the AWS console:

 Under the “Properties” tab, on the “Network and security settings”, click on “Edit”.